alejandrogallo/hirata/README.md

 name of the tensor, i.e., we can still use abcd... for all states, but put the hole-particle partition of the space in the name, i.e., Thhhhppp["abcdefg"] it is clear that the first three indices are holes and the others are particles.

+# CCSD Amplitudes

+Type

+  make ccsd

+It will create also the intermediates.